-- III.10.9.2.4 Members of COAP shall maintain confidentiality regarding COAP's deliberations and decisions, unless, as a result of a grievance process, legal or contractual proceedings require otherwise.
-Committee members who violate this requirement of confidentiality shall be removed from COAP by the Chair of COAP. - III.10.9.2.5 Notwithstanding the confidential nature of the deliberations and decisions leading to recommendations of COAP, any allegations of procedural irregularities may be brought to the attention of the Vice President Academic or any TUFA officer. - III.10.9.3 Prior to rendering its decision, COAP may, giving reasons, request the University Librarian to ask that the Library Permanency Committee and/or the candidate provide further evidence and/or supporting documentation, provided such information is specified in this Agreement as belonging in a permanency file and/or can be reasonably shown to be relevant to the evaluation of the candidate's file.
+III.10.9.2.3 Decisions at COAP shall be made by formal vote.
+Votes on motions regarding Library Permanency Committee recommendations for or against permanency shall be conducted by secret ballot.
+Committee members may abstain from voting only if they have declared a conflict of interest or have been deemed to be in a conflict of interest.
+A simple majority of votes carries.
+A record of the results of each vote will be kept in the minutes.
+COAP minutes shall be kept for twelve (12) months after the permanency decision has been issued or until the end of any related grievance or arbitration.
+III.10.9.2.4 Members of COAP shall maintain confidentiality regarding COAP's deliberations and decisions, unless, as a result of a grievance process, legal or contractual proceedings require otherwise.
+Committee members who violate this requirement of confidentiality shall be removed from COAP by the Chair of COAP.
+III.10.9.2.5 Notwithstanding the confidential nature of the deliberations and decisions leading to recommendations of COAP, any allegations of procedural irregularities may be brought to the attention of the Provost and Vice President Academic or any TUFA officer.
+III.10.9.3 Prior to rendering its decision, COAP may, giving reasons, request the University Librarian to ask that the Library Permanency Committee and/or the candidate provide further evidence and/or supporting documentation, provided such information is specified in this Agreement as belonging in a permanency file and/or can be reasonably shown to be relevant to the evaluation of the candidate's file.
 Such further evidence and/or supporting documentation shall be added to the candidate's permanency file.